2016 Pacific typhoon season: Retirement

-After the season the Typhoon Committee retired the names Meranti, Sarika, Haima and Nock-ten from the naming lists, and in February 2018, the names were subsequently replaced with Nyatoh, Trases, Mulan, and Hinnamnor for future seasons, respectively.
+After the season, at their 49th Session in 2017 the ESCAP/WMO Typhoon Committee announced that the names Meranti, Sarika, Haima and Nock-ten were removed from the naming lists due to the number of deaths and amount of damages each one caused, and they will not be used again for another typhoon name.
+In February 2018, the names were subsequently replaced by Nyatoh, Trases, Mulan, and Hinnamnor for future seasons, respectively.